Your GDPR Rights

 What it means: You have the right to limit how we use your data in certain situations.

-What happens: We will store your data but not actively process it (except with your consent or for legal claims).
+When restriction applies, we will store your data but not actively process it, except with your consent or for legal claims.

 6. Right to Object (Article 21)